shuvaethyneill/Mini-SurveyMonkey/README.md

   - User can also search for a form based on id
 - **User profile** (Alpha-Release)
   - Users can login with a username to keep track of who is an author or not when responding to forms
-- **Close Form** (Alpha-Release)
+- **Close Form**
   - Author can close their form.
 Doing so will display form responses (analytics for each question)
     - Pie chart for multiple choice question
     - Graph for numerical field question
     - Scrollable list for text responses
+-  **Delete Form**
+  - Author can delete a form they have previously created (closed or not).
+    - Delete form button appears only for the author of the form
+- **Edit Form**
+  - Author can edit a form they have previously created.
+    - Adjust and switch the field types on the form
+    - Delete or add more questions
-- **Endpoints for all features created** (Alpha-Release)
+- **Endpoints for all features created**
-  - All CRUD operations supported: Add Form, Edit Form, Read Form, Delete Form
+  - All CRUD operations supported: Add Form, Delete Form, Read Form, Delete Form

 ### What is Submitted on BrightSpace: